HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

   1. Edit `/etc/sysctl.conf` set/add `vm.swappiness=0`
-  2. Run `find /sys/ -name '*spidev*'` this should find something, if not then something weird has happened and you have wrong kernel, than can probably be redeemed with <https://github.com/RobertCNelson/stable-kernel>
+  2. Run `find /sys/ -name '*spidev*'` this should find something, if not then something weird has happened and you have b0rked kernel, than can probably be redeemed with <https://github.com/RobertCNelson/stable-kernel>
   3. Edit `/boot/uboot/uEnv.txt` add line `buddy=spidev`, save and reboot
   4. You should now have `/dev/spidevX.X` devices on your system, great!.